kyle-tennison/notes/miscellaneous/Landau Video 2 Script.md

 Now, if we instead made our frame encompass the disk itself, and we neglected things like the rotation of earth, then we could then say that the frame is inertial.
 So, if we zoom out enough, we can always find an inertial frame.

 Now, I want to make a few comments.
 Here, I said that our equations of motion cannot change with time.
-This isn't to say that the laws cannot depend on time; they just can't depend on absolute time.
+This isn't to say that the equations of motion cannot depend on time; they just can't depend on absolute time.
 Think about a spring oscillating.
 I get to choose when I start the timer, and I expect the displacement over time to be the same every time I do the experiment—provided I don't mess anything up.

 Now, if time were to lack homogeneity, then I wouldn't get to arbitrarily pick when to start my stopwatch; I would need to have some knowledge of how my reference frame depends on time.
-Imagine I was preforming this experiment on the merry go round that is twice as fast on Tuesday; in this scenario, I would need to also know which day of the week it is, and then adjust my equations accordingly.
+Imagine I was preforming this experiment on this merry go round that is twice as fast after 3:00; in this scenario, I would need to also know what time of day it is, and then adjust my equations accordingly.

 When we pick an inertial frame, we are simplifying the problem so we don't have to deal with things like this.
 We allow the "origin" of time to be an arbitrary pick that best simplifies our problem.